abergs/docs-playground/src/guide/get-started.md

 }
 ```

-Successful implementation will prompt passwordless.dev to negotiate creation of a WebAuthn credential through the user's web browser API and save the public key to the database for future sign-in operations.
+Successful implementation will prompt passwordless.dev to negotiate creation of a WebAuthn credential through the user's web browser API and save its public key to the database for future sign-in operations.

 ## Build a signin flow

 Next, implement a workflow on your backend and frontend for signing in with a [passkey](concepts.html#passkey).
 Code that you write must:

 <Badge text="frontend" type="tip"/>
-1. Call the passwordless.dev API's `/signin` endpoint ([learn more](js-client)) with the user's `userId` or alias to initiate the backend operation to verify the user's token, for example:
+1. Generate, client-side, a [verification token](concepts.html#tokens) that will be checked by your backend to complete a sign-in.
+Include the user's `userId` or alias ([learn more]()js-client.html#signin), for example:

 ```js
 const apiUrl = "https://v3.passwordless.dev";